 The Maryland Public Interest Law Project, Inc. (MPILP) is a 501(c)(3) student-run non-profit providing summer funding for students to work in unpaid public interest internships.
-2021 is our thirty-third year supporting University of Maryland Francis King Carey School of Law students.
+2023 is our 35th year supporting University of Maryland Francis King Carey School of Law students.
 We are proud of MPILP grant recipients' dedication to serving at-risk and needy communities through public interest legal work.

 Our general goals are to educate students about the numerous opportunities to practice public interest law, to reinforce their commitment to the rewarding field of public interest law, and to encourage the pro bono efforts of law firms.